glguy/snowcone/ircmsg/README.md

 # ircmsg

-A small library for parsing IRC messages.
+A small library for parsing IRC messages in place.

 ```c
   struct ircmsg parsed;